Diya Aur Toofan (1995 film): Plot

-Gajendra Singh is a very wealthy contractor who, with his partner Madanlal, sells government provided building materials into the black market, exchanging them for inferior ones.
+Gajendra Singh is a wealthy contractor who, with his partner Madanlal, sells government provided building materials into the black market, exchanging them for inferior ones.
 A civil engineer and his supervisor find out and, upon their meeting, are subsequently murdered by Gajendra.
 While Dr. Vijay is unable to treat the two workers, he gets a letter informing himself that his friend Amar, a gold medalist engineer, is the replacement engineer for the crooked contractors.
 Amar, just like his predecessors, is very honest and won't do with what his bosses tell him to.
 After an attempt to bribe Amar, the contractors get beaten up, and Amar threatens to expose them.
 Joginder, Gajendra's son, is a rogue who sets his eyes on Asha, Amar's eventual wife-to-be.
 On their wedding night, Gajendra, Madanlal, and Joginder all stab Amar, and Asha, when finding out, goes crazy.
 During a frenzied visit to the temple one night, she slips and falls down the stone steps leading to permanent brain damage.
 Vijay then transplants Amar's brain into Asha's body, and Asha eventually kills the trio one by one.
 Before she hangs Gajendra, she is shot by the police, and in a dying soliloquy, claims that she will be with Amar for eternity.